Annastacia Palaszczuk: COVID-19 pandemic

 Queensland detected its first positive case of COVID-19 on 28 January 2020.
 A day later, Palaszczuk declared a public health emergency.
 The state recorded its first death from the virus on 13 March.

 Palaszczuk announced lockdown measures and state border closures from 23 March, as confirmed cases follow the worldwide trend of skyrocketing.
 Non-essential services were banned from operating, and schools and universities shut down.
 As 'the curve' began to flatten, Palaszczuk proceeded to gradually ease restrictions from late April, with Queensland easing most coronavirus restrictions by July.

 The most controversial part of the pandemic restrictions were state border closures.
 After being lifted to all bar Victoria in July, the border was shut to NSW and ACT again in early August after a small spike in cases in these areas.
 The state border closures met prominent criticism from NSW Premier Gladys Berejiklian, ACT Chief Minister Andrew Barr and Prime Minister Scott Morrison, particularly after a Canberra woman was denied entry into Queensland to attend her father's funeral.
 Borders were gradually lifted as cases began to ease in NSW and Victoria, until full border openings to the states on 1 December.

 Despite criticism of the state border closures from outside sources, Palaszczuk recorded high approval ratings amongst Queensland voters, recording 65% satisfaction on one Newspoll.

 During the COVID-19 pandemic, Palaszczuk announced and passed legislation for a public servant wage freeze to start from the beginning of the financial year, with Palaszczuk claiming it was necessary for future job security and creation.
 The Greens and LNP opposed the freeze, with Shadow Treasurer Tim Mander declaring the situation a 'debacle'.

+In 2025, Palaszczuk was interviewed for the project about Australian responses to the Covid-19 pandemic.
+The recording can be found at the National Library of Australia.